 The Baptism of Jesus

-Summary of Lesson Activities: Using KID PIX children will create "Baptism Certificates" or "Welcome" collage created for child in congregation.
+Summary of Lesson Activities: Using Kid Pix 4 or the newer "3D" version children will create "Baptism Certificates" or "Welcome" collage created for child in congregation.

 In this workshop, the learners will learn and understand that Jesus is the beloved Son of God and become familiar with the story of Jesus’ baptism.
 They will understand that baptism is a symbol of God’s covenant with us and will make baptism certificates.
 And they will learn their responsibility to a newly baptized child.

 - Kid Pix 4 or the newer "3D" version software (loaded on computers);